cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/openstack.md

 **Resource Config**

   * `id`: _String_. _Not required_.
 This is the Openstack ID of an existing resource if _use_external_resource_ is set to _true_.
-  * `name`: _String_. _Not required_.
+  * `name`: _String_. _Required_.
 This is the user-readable name in Openstack if you want to set it, or the name of an existing resource if _use_external_resource_ is set to _true_.
   * `kwargs`: _Dictionary_. _Not required_.
 Additional key-word arguments accepted by the API method, if not exposed in the _resource_config_ by name.
   * `public_key`: _String_. _Not required_.
 The public ssh key to import.
 If you omit this value, a keypair is generated for you.

-For more information, and possible keyword arguments, see: [create_keypair](https://developer.openstack.org/api-ref/compute/?expanded=create-or-import-keypair-detail).
+For more information, and possible keyword arguments, see: [create_keypair](https://developer.openstack.org/api-ref/compute/#create-or-import-keypair).

 **Operations**

-  * `cloudify.interfaces.lifecycle.create`: Executes [create_keypair](https://developer.openstack.org/api-ref/compute/?expanded=create-or-import-keypair-detail).
+  * `cloudify.interfaces.lifecycle.create`: Executes [create_keypair](https://developer.openstack.org/api-ref/compute/#create-or-import-keypair).
-  * `cloudify.interfaces.lifecycle.delete`: Executes [delete_keypair](https://developer.openstack.org/api-ref/compute/?expanded=create-or-import-keypair-detail#delete-server).
+  * `cloudify.interfaces.lifecycle.delete`: Executes [delete_keypair](https://developer.openstack.org/api-ref/compute/#delete-keypair).
+  * `cloudify.interfaces.operations.list`:  Executes [list_keypairs](https://developer.openstack.org/api-ref/compute/#list-keypairs).
+  * `cloudify.interfaces.validation.creation`: This operation verifies that there is sufficient quota to allocate a new resource of the specified type.

-### Key pair
+### Key Pair Examples

 ```yaml
   example-keypair: